Financial Statements: A Beginner’s Guide

 Financial statements tell a story, but you have to know how to read that story.

-Business is competitive and each business competes for customers and sales and profits.
-The company’s financial statements can give you an idea of how well the company is competing.
-The financials how well the company is doing and how much debt the company has.
+Business is competitive, and each business competes for customers, sales, and profits.
+The company’s financial statements can give you an idea of how well it is competing.

-When you read financial statements you need to always ask, “How well is the company doing?”
-You are learning to read financial reports to know information about a company.
+When you read financial statements, you need to always ask, “How well is the company doing?”
+You are learning to read financial reports to learn information about a company.
 So, a good question is always, “What does this mean?” and “Are these results good or bad, improving or getting worse?”

 Financial statements to a company are like a person’s medical records because they show the company’s financial health.